UWPCE-PythonCert/Py300/source/profiling.rst

 Today's topics
 ==============

-.. rst-class:: left medium

 -  Determining performance objectives
 -  Measuring performance a.k.a. profiling
 -  Performance optimizations

 What is Software Profiling
 --------------------------